 For your convenience, we have listed several questions that are frequently asked by patients and their families.
 Please know that you can call the University of Michigan Rogel Cancer AnswerLine at 1-800-865-1125 8:30 a.m. to 5:30 p.m., ET, Monday through Friday.

-How do I make an appointment with at the University of Michigan Comprehensive Cancer Center?
+How do I make an appointment with at the University of Michigan Rogel Cancer Center?

 Will I have to wait a long time to get an appointment?

 We will make every effort to see you within one to two weeks, but the wait time will vary from clinic to clinic.
 For extremely urgent problems, ask your doctor to call our Physician Consultation and Referral Service, M-Line, 800-962-3555.